Washington Public Records Search

 Washington Vital Records

-Birth, marriage, and death certificates may be ordered from the state office of vital statistics.
+Birth, marriage, and death certificates may be ordered from the state office of vital statistics or through performing Washington vital records lookup.
 Unlike other states, Washington doesn't state a strict policy of not issuing certificates to non-family members or limiting access until 75-100 years has passed.

 Washington Court Records